Matt Canavan: Political views

+Climate change

 Canavan is a climate change denier and a prominent supporter of fossil fuels, particularly coal, and has strongly opposed investment in renewable energy.
 He has been referred to as one of the major players in the LNP split over climate and energy policy, frequently advocating for more coal power plants, despite their higher costs and higher emissions than alternative energies.

 Canavan has rejected that climate change contributed to the catastrophic 2019–20 Australian bushfire season, despite evidence to the contrary.
 His views have been rebuked by climate scientists and other members of Parliament, including Nationals MP Darren Chester.

 In response to a protest in November 2018 where high school students walked out of class to protest the Australian government's inaction on climate change, he responded "I want kids to be at school to learn about how you build a mine, how you do geology, how you drill for oil and gas".
 He also stated "The best thing you'll learn about going to a protest is how to join the dole queue."

 He also strongly opposes the teaching of climate change in schools, stating that children are "more interested in PewDiePie than politics", "Fortnite than fostering revolution" and that the only mining they get involved in is in Minecraft.

-Many of Canavan's comments have been characterised as racist, or racially charged.
+Canavan is a critic of net zero emissions targets, labelling them "a failed agenda".

+Black Lives Matter

 In October 2020, he shared a picture on Facebook and Twitter that showed a vehicle with a sticker that stated "Black Coal Matters" on it, intended as a parody of the American social movement Black Lives Matter.
 This was posted in the wake of major racial tension following the murder of George Floyd, and Canavan was met with heavy backlash on social media.

 He later defended the post as a "joke", and declared that the Black Lives Matter movement deserves "ridicule".

+Woke

 In August 2021, Canavan received widespread criticism when he took issue with the announcement that the children's entertainment group the Wiggles had recruited a further four members, who were ethnically diverse, a move he perceived as "woke", saying in an interview with The Australian newspaper: "The Wiggles are free to do what they like.
 It was nice while it lasted.
 But you go woke, you go broke."
 His comments were perceived by some as racially insensitive.